Armed Forces of Ukraine: Veterans

-Ukraine provides combat veterans with a range of benefits.
-Ukrainians who served in World War II, the Soviet–Afghan War, or as liquidators at the Chernobyl disaster are eligible for benefits such as monthly allowances, discounts on medical and pharmacy services, free use of public transportation, additional vacation days from work, retention priority in work layoffs, easier access to loans and associated approval processes, preference when applying for security related positions, priority when applying to vocational schools or trade schools, and electricity, gas, and housing subsidies.
-Veterans are also eligible to stay at military sanatoriums, space permitting.
-Since gaining independence, Ukraine has deployed troops to Kosovo, Iraq, and Afghanistan, gaining a new generation of veterans separate from those who have served in the Soviet forces.
-Most recently, the government passed a law extending veteran benefits to Ukrainian troops responding to the war in Donbas.
-Moreover, veterans from other nations who move to or reside in Ukraine may be eligible for some of the listed benefits, this provision was likely made to ensure World War II, Chernobyl, and Afghanistan veterans from other Soviet states who moved to Ukraine received similar benefits, however as Ukraine has participated in numerous NATO-led conflicts since its independence, it is unclear if NATO veterans would be extended these benefits.
+Military personnel who served in wars and military operations are eligible for benefits.
+These include allowances, discounts on medical services, free use of public transportation, additional vacation days from work, retention priority in work layoffs, easier access to loans, preference when applying for security-related work, priority when applying to vocational or trade schools, and electricity, gas, and housing subsidies.
+Veterans can be eligible to stay at military sanatoriums.
+In 2014, the government extended veteran benefits to Ukrainian troops who participating in the war in Donbas.
+Foreign veterans residing in Ukraine can apply for some of the listed benefits.
+On 22 November 2018, Iryna Friz was appointed as the first minister for Veterans Affairs.

-Up to 50,000 Ukrainians lost their limbs during the Russian invasion of Ukraine.